14+ Wolf Gods and Goddesses: Artemis, Odin, Apollo and More!

 One of the most majestic of the animal kingdom is the wolf.
 Dating back thousands of years are stories of wolf gods and goddesses.
-All over the world, shamans of each culture have revered the wolf for its swiftness, but also for their instinctual abilities and wild freedom.
+Shamans of nearly every culture have revered the wolf for its swiftness, instinctual abilities and wild freedom.
 Wolf medicine is strong medicine.
 Unfortunately, in past years wolves were killed off because of superstition, so there aren’t nearly as many wolves as there once was.
-But wolves endure.
+But still, they live on.
 And so do the myths of gods and wolves.
-The wolf gods detailed here are: Odin, Lycaon, and Mars.
-And the wolf goddesses: The Morrighan, Skadi, Artemis, Diana, and Leto.

 The Gods and the Wolves